 What's on this list and what isn't

-Each of the literary lists has requirements for membership.
-That is, there are rules to determine which books are eligible to be included on any given list.
-Some rules are quite strict.
-Some are little more than rules of thumb, allowing what appear to be reasonable exceptions.
-The aim is to sort titles onto lists where most readers, writers, critics and scholars would expect to find them, although a consensus is not always clear.
+To be eligible for a Greatest literary list, a work has to be the kind of work the list includes.
+That is, there are rules to determine which books belong on any given list.
+Mostly these are little more than rules of thumb.
+The aim is to sort titles onto lists where most readers, writers, critics and scholars would expect to find them.
+However, a consensus is not always clear and objections may be raised.
+But, for better or worse, here are the guidelines we use for determining the content of each of our Greatest lists.

 The Greatest Literature

-The Greatest Literature is based on three decades of research with readers, writers, critics and scholars, as well as the assimilation of titles from hundreds of "best" lists, polls, anthologies, collections, curricula, reading guides, literary awards, and many other sources both in print and online.
+This list is based on three decades of research with readers, writers, critics and scholars, as well as the assimilation of titles from hundreds of "best-of" lists, polls, anthologies, collections, curricula, reading guides, literary awards, and many other sources both in print and online.
+(For more on how works were found and selected, see "Creating the Greatest Literature of All Time list".)

 • novels (Great Expectations)